• Skip to primary navigation

 From TerraMai: The reclaimed wood treads are a central design component of REI SoHo

-4. These Doug Fir treads get a boost from the risers for added eye-catching results
+4. These Doug Fir reclaimed stair treads get a boost from the risers for added eye-catching results

-From TerraMai: These reclaimed douglas fir stair treads stand out thanks to the dark risers and reinforce Living Computers Museum + Lab’s brand
+From TerraMai: These reclaimed Douglas fir stair treads stand out thanks to the dark risers

 It’s easy to spice up stair treads and reinforce your brand with a little imagination.
 While reclaimed wood is already a perfect match to emphasize a sustainable, eco-conscience culture, there are even more possibilities.
 Consider the stairs pictured above that add text on the risers in a very on-brand manner to further emphasis what the space is all about.
 These treads are sure to add an element of delight to museum visitors while also keeping their eyes and attention on navigating the stairs.

-From TerraMai: The Seattle Center stairs are comprised of both oak and teak treads to represent receptiveness and cultural sharing.
+From TerraMai: The Seattle Center stairs are comprised of both oak and teak stair treads

 The stairs at the Seattle Center accomplish many things as they welcome visitors to the center.
 First, they are beautifully designed and aesthetically pleasing with their gentle curve and well lit risers that help people of all ages and abilities safely navigate the stairs.
 But they also help represent the organization’s core cultural values some of which are to manage their business with accountability, integrity and commitment to race and social justice while also fostering a collaborative and trusting community.